34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 About a decade ago, tech executive Dave Asprey was visiting Tibet when he stumbled across a local drink—tea blended with yak butter.

-This inspired Asprey to start his own beverage business based on that drink, Bulletproof, which now sells millions of cups of coffee per year.
+This inspired Asprey to start his own natural products business based on that beverage, Bulletproof, which now sells millions of cups of coffee per year.

 There are several Shopify plugins that have been integral to Bulletproof’s success.

 For example, Yotpo helps Bulletproof collect customer reviews and showcase user-generated content (UGC) on its site.
-Reviews and UGC are a powerful form of social proof that encourages shoppers who are unsure about making a purchase to go ahead and pull the trigger.
+Reviews and UGC are a powerful form of social proof that encourages shoppers who are unsure about making a purchase to go ahead and make the purchase.

-Bulletproof also uses Back in Stock, which allows customers to sign up for notifications that will alert them when an unavailable item they’re interested in is restocked.
-This is a simple, yet especially effective way to increase sales for your store.
+Bulletproof also uses Back in Stock, which allows customers to opt-in for notifications that will alert them when an unavailable item they’re interested in is restocked.
+This is a simple yet especially effective way to increase sales for your store.

 SkinnyMe Tea

-SkinnyMe Tea provides yet another example of social media success leading directly to ecommerce success.
+SkinnyMe Tea provides another example of social media success leading directly to ecommerce success.

 Founder Gretta Van Riel has amassed a total of over 16 million followers across various platforms.